Zuescho/unRAID-SuperMicro-IPMI-Auto-Fan-Control/README.md

 ### Other Notes:
-- The server I used these scripts with had an X10DRi-T4+ motherboard.
-I have decommissioned that server and I am no longer actively using these scripts.
+- The server I used these scripts with had an Supermicro X11SSM-F motherboard.
-- I've used/tested these up to unRAID v6.10.3.
-I do remember there being a minor (but breaking) change to the awk syntax when I upgraded to 6.10.x from 6.9.2.
+- I've used/tested these up to unRAID v6.12.4.
-- While this was designed for and only works out-of-the-box with unRAID I'm sure it can be adapted to other linux systems with a bit of knowhow.
-You'd need to update how the script retrieves the CPU/HDD temps for your linux flavor of choice, but the ipmitool portions should work fine.

 ###  ipmitool - can't find /dev/ipmi0 or /dev/ipmidev/0